animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="title">

-Enabling Caching using {data-store-name} as the caching provider
+Enabling Caching using GemFire as the caching provider

 </div>